-In addition, a Treasury share Buyback Programme was carried out in 2021 in order to comply with the obligations arising from the Medium-Term Incentive Plan for the period 2018/2020, which was approved by the Ordinary General Shareholders Meeting on April 25, 2018 (see note g) Translation differences

-14).
-Within the framework of this contract, the Company has executed a total purchase of 612,594 shares for an amount of EUR 548 thousand.
+In addition, a Treasury share Buyback Programme was carried out in 2021 in order to comply with the obligations arising from the Medium-Term Incentive Plan for the period 2018/2020, which was approved by the Ordinary General Shareholders Meeting on 25 April 2018 (see note 13).
+Within the framework of this contract, the Company has executed a total purchase of 612,594 shares for an amount of 548 thousand euros.